Trusted WordPress tutorials, when you need them most.

 The first thing you need to do is install and activate the OMGF (Optimize My Google Fonts) plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, you need to visit Settings » Optimize Google Fonts to configure the plugin.
-Then, navigate to ‘Local Fonts.’
+On this page, you’ll find the settings for local fonts.

 Activating the Optimize My Google Fonts plugin